juanjaragavi/juan-jaramillo-ai-consulting-services/src/content/pages/privacy-policy.md

 ---
 title: "Privacy Policy - Juan Jaramillo AI Consulting Services (JJAICS)"
-excerpt: These Terms and Conditions govern your use of the Juan Jaramillo AI Consulting Services (JJAICS) website and the services we provide.
-By accessing our website or using our services, you agree to be bound by these Terms and Conditions.
-If you disagree with any part of these terms, please do not use our website or services.
+excerpt: Juan Jaramillo AI Consulting Services (hereinafter referred to as "JJAICS," "we," "us," or "our") is committed to protecting the privacy and security of your personal information.
+This Privacy Policy describes how we collect, use, disclose, and safeguard your information when you visit our website <https://juanjaramillo.ai> (the "Site") or use our AI consulting services. <br /> We adhere to Colombian data protection laws, including Law 1581 of 2012 and Decree 1377 of 2013, which regulate the protection of personal data.
+By using our Site or services, you consent to the data practices described in this policy.
 draft: false
 ---
 ## 1. Introduction